Detroit Partnership: The American Lebanese Club

-This section is on the American Lebanese Club, which was a mafia-run gambling establishment fronted as a "social fellowship" organization.
+The American Lebanese Club was a mafia-run gambling establishment fronted as a "social fellowship" organization.
 The American Lebanese Club eventually became the Lower East Side of Detroit Club, abbreviated to Lesod Club.
 Members of the Lesod Club played Barbut, a dice game of Middle Eastern origin.
 The Lesod Club, operated by Anthony and Vito Giacolone, moved locations a number of times throughout its existence due to police-generated pressure.
 Police had regular surveillance on the Lesod club and raided it many times, attempting to uncover the illegal gambling that was carefully hidden under the facade of a social club, until its closure in 1962.

 The American-Lebanese Club was first raided by police in 1942 for gambling suspicions.
 From 1942 until early 1959, it was raided 18 times and 275 people were arrested, yet none of them had been charged.
 Police were unable to bring about a court case due to insufficient evidence—that is until Asab Jordan went to the police after amassing a $5,000 debt gambling at the club.

 After this event, the police set up a 24-hour surveillance sting operation in October 1959 to track which members were visiting the club.
 They installed lights in the area and took pictures of various members to arrest in the future.
 There were reports that members were so fed up with the surveillance that they started taking pictures of the police officers that were watching the club.

 On December 29, 1959, the police made their largest raid on the club, arresting 28 members, later bringing 11 members to trial.
 The police suspected that Vito Giacolone, an underboss of the Partnership, and Michael Thomas ran the gambling operations of the club, which could bring in $10,000 in a typical weekend.
 Asab Jordan was the star witness in the case, but police almost lost his testimony when he failed at attempting suicide, which he says was unrelated to the case, but more so related to pressures to pay his debts.

 Over the following months, others were arrested in relation to the gambling charges, with individuals being identified by the pictures the police took over several months.
 The people arrested after the raid were never charged, while the 11 people awaiting trial pleaded guilty and were facing two years in prison.
 Ultimately, the 11 members were assessed fines ranging from $100-$300, with Vito Giacolone receiving the highest fine of $300.

 After the constant surveillance and resulting court cases, the American-Lebanese Club stopped operating and became the Lower East Side of Detroit (LESOD) Club.